The Complexities of Parallel Importing

 How Illegal Parallel Importing Occurs

 Let’s say you have an exclusive distributor in the U.K. called Company XYZ and a different exclusive distributor in Spain called Company ABC.
-You recall receiving an inquiry from a different company, ABC in Spain, asking to sell your products in that market on an exclusive basis.
+You recall receiving an inquiry from a different company, LMP in Spain, asking to sell your products in that market on an exclusive basis.
 You recall responding that you already have representation in that market.
-Company ABC responds, “but we sell through e-commerce channels and your representative only sells through mom and pop stores.”
+Company LMP responds, “but we sell through e-commerce channels and your representative only sells through mom-and-pop stores.”

 Fast forward and you receive an angry email from Company ABC that sales of your products are being made on one of the largest online platforms in Spain (and it's not your doing).
 Company ABC is clueless how these sales are taking place and question why you would authorize sales to another company when your contract specifically states they have “exclusivity” in Spain.

 This is a wake-up call to a potential parallel import.
-Spain Company ABC did its homework.
-It found out who was importing your product in the U.K., contacted a third party intermediary in the U.K. to solicit Company XYZ.
-Next, they made it appear that the intermediary was buying the product for U.K. consumption and then the intermediary re-exported the product to the Spain Company ABC so it could sell (unauthorized) goods through its e-commerce channels.
+Spain Company LMP did its homework.
+It found out who was importing your product in the U.K., contacted a third-party intermediary in the U.K. to solicit Company XYZ.
+Next, they made it appear that the intermediary was buying the product for U.K. consumption and then the intermediary re-exported the product to the Spain Company LMP so it could sell (unauthorized) goods through its e-commerce channels.

-The difficult aspect about gray market activity is that when big money can be made, one can easily turn a blind eye for fear of losing out on sales and profits.
-Besides, there is little one can do about controlling further acts of commercial exploitation, such as resale or selling to unauthorized distribution channels or customers, short of patrolling the market in person.
+The difficult aspect of gray market activity is that when big money can be made, someone could easily turn a blind eye for fear of losing out on sales and profits.
+Besides, there is little you can do about controlling further acts of commercial exploitation, such as resale or selling to unauthorized distribution channels or customers, short of patrolling the market in person.